petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet/aggregating-resource-bundles.md

 ---
 # Aggregating Resource Bundles

-When working with a module that shares localized messages, the bnd header must specify the resource bundles you want to associate with the module.
-Liferay provides a bnd instruction that automatically specifies the necessary parameters for aggregating the resource bundles.
+When working with a module that shares localized messages, the `bnd` header must specify the resource bundles you want to associate with the module.
+Liferay provides a `bnd` instruction that automatically specifies the necessary parameters for aggregating the resource bundles.

 1. Open the `bnd.bnd` file.

-1. Add the `-liferay-aggregate-resource-bundles:` bnd instruction and assign it the bundle symbolic names of modules whose resource bundles you want to aggregate with the current module:
+1. Add the `-liferay-aggregate-resource-bundles:` instruction and assign it the bundle symbolic names of modules whose resource bundles you want to aggregate with the current module:

     ```properties
     -liferay-aggregate-resource-bundles: \